inventree/InvenTree/docs/docs/part/test.md

 If this flag is set, then a corresponding test result against a stock item must provide a file attachment uploaded.

+#### Enabled

+Tests can be *disabled* by setting the *enabled* flag to `False`.
+This can be useful if a test is no longer required, but the test template should be retained for historical purposes.
+Note that *deleting* a test template will also delete any associated test results.
+So, if a test template is no longer required, it is better to disable it rather than delete it.

 ### Test Results

 Individual stock item objects can have test results associated with them which correspond to test templates.
 Refer to the [stock test result](../stock/test.md) documentation for further information.